VictoriaChoy/victoriachoy.github.io/README.md

     * Sub-heading

 # About me

-> I’m passionate about innovative teaching methodology with a student-centered approach.
+> I am passionate about innovative teaching methodology with a student-centered approach.
 I have about 10 years of experience strategizing effective learning experiences for students from preschoolers to adults in the transdisciplinary approach.
 I grew up in a coastal city in southeast China, and am an avid STEAM course developer, and a fan of music, jazz and hip pop choreography, and traditional Chinese martial arts.

 ## Transdisciplinary Projects

 3D Printing Project (STEAM)